 Art meets history in Antarctica

 Emmanuel is spending a few weeks at the Princess Elisabeth station in order to get the feel of what daily life in an Antarctic expedition is like.
-He plans to use his experiences in Antarctica to write a play about his grandfather.
+He plans to use his experiences in Antarctica to write a play about his father.